CollegeBoreal/INF1089-200-21H-02/P.Projets/300117314/README.md

 <img src=images/1.PNG  alt="alt text" width="650" height="500">

-#  :pushpin: I will start with my router:
+#  :pushpin: Configuration of Router:

 ## :one: Enabling and configuring our interfaces:
 :star: Connecting to our router from distance usign this set of commands.
 SSH helps us to connect to our router with our username and password: